-Exposures to underwriting risks decreased over the reporting period due to higher interest rates and changes in the mix of business.
+Exposures to underwriting risks increased slightly over the reporting period due to lower interest rates and changes in the mix of business.
 Going forward, exposure to underwriting risks is expected to increase further with continued focus on sales of protection business.